gradio-app/gradio/guides/04_additional-features/02_streaming-outputs.md

 For video, the next "chunk" has to be either `.mp4` file or a file with `h.264` codec with a `.ts` extension.
 For smooth playback, make sure chunks are consistent lengths and larger than 1 second.

 We'll finish with some simple examples illustrating these points.
-For an in-depth tutorial for streaming audio with [transformers](https://huggingface.co/docs/transformers/index), please see [this guide](/guides/streaming-ai-generated-audio).
+For a deeper tutorial on streaming audio with [transformers](https://huggingface.co/docs/transformers/index), please see [this guide](/guides/streaming-ai-generated-audio).

 ### Streaming Audio